Raw Local Honey

 We sometimes get asked for Minooka honey and what customers really mean is that they want Manuka honey.
 So just to clarify:

-- Minooka Honey is from our apiaries in Minooka, IL
+- Minooka Honey is available in our shop and is from our apiaries in Minooka, IL

-- Manuka Honey is a monofloral honey produced from the nectar of the mānuka tree, Leptospermum scoparium.
+- Manuka Honey is available in our shop and is a monofloral honey produced from the nectar of the mānuka tree, Leptospermum scoparium.
 The honey is commonly sold as an alternative medicine.
 The mānuka tree is found primarily in New Zeland and Australia.